Johns Hopkins University: Fraternity and sorority life

-Spring Fair

-Spring Fair has been a Johns Hopkins tradition since 1972 and has since grown to be the largest student-run festival in the country.
-Popular among Hopkins students and Baltimore inhabitants alike, Spring Fair features carnival rides, vendors, food and a beer garden.
-Since its beginning, Spring Fair has decreased in size, both in regard to attendance and utilization of space.
-While one point, the Fair attracted upwards of 100,000 people, it became unruly and, for a variety of reasons including safety concerns and a campus beautification project in the early 2000s, had to be scaled back.

 Traditions

 While it has been speculated that Johns Hopkins has relatively few traditions for a school of its age and that many past traditions have been forgotten, a handful of myths and customs are ubiquitous knowledge among the community.
 One such long-standing myth surrounds the university seal that is embedded into the floor of the Gilman Hall foyer.
 The myth holds that any current student to step on the seal will never graduate.
 In reverence for this tradition, the seal has been fenced off from the rest of the room.

-An annual event is the Lighting of the Quads, a ceremony each winter during which the campus is lit up in holiday lights.
+An annual winter event is the "Lighting of the Quads", a ceremony each winter during which the campus is lit up in holiday lights.
 Recent years have included singing and fireworks.

+The Spring Fair has been a Johns Hopkins tradition since 1972 and has since grown to be the largest student-run festival in the country.
+Popular among Hopkins students and Baltimore inhabitants alike, the Spring Fair features carnival rides, vendors, food and a beer garden.
+Since its beginning, Spring the fair has decreased in size, both in regard to attendance and utilization of space.

 Housing

 Living on campus is typically required for first- and second-year undergraduates.
 Freshman housing is centered around Freshman Quad, which consists of three residence hall complexes: The two Alumni Memorial Residences (AMR I and AMR II) plus Buildings A and B. The AMR dormitories are each divided into houses, subunits named for figures from the university's early history.
 Freshmen are also housed in Wolman Hall and in certain wings of McCoy Hall, both located slightly outside the campus.
 Dorms at Hopkins are generally co-ed with same-gender rooms, though a new policy has allowed students to live in mixed-gender rooms since Fall 2014.

 Students determine where they will live during sophomore year through a housing lottery.
+Sophomores in university housing occupy one of four buildings: McCoy Hall, the Bradford Apartments, the Homewood Apartments, and Scott-Bates Commons.

 Most juniors and seniors move into nearby apartments or row-houses.
-Non-freshmen in university housing occupy one of four buildings: McCoy Hall, the Bradford Apartments, the Homewood Apartments, and Scott-Bates Commons.
-All are located in Charles Village within a block from the Homewood campus.
+Most are located in the neighboring Charles Village community.
 Forty-five percent of the student body lives off-campus while 55% lives on campus.